facebook pixel Skip to Main Content

 Mandi Tompkins has created the following course for the Albion Center:

 Mandi Tompkins' educational journey began as an elementary school teacher where she valued meeting each of her student where they were at.
 This is when she began exploring differentiated learning environments.
 After this, she transitioned her role as a classroom teacher to a district instructional specialist where she supported fellow educators with math instruction in the classroom.
-Tompkins is currently serving as an elementary vice-principal and continues her work with educators and students to meet them where they are at in their learning journey.
+Mandi is currently serving as an elementary vice-principal and continues her work with educators and students to meet them where they are at in their learning journey.

 Megan Snader